hanwei0912/Adversarial-Reading/topic/ConceptBottleneckModule.md

 ### [AnyCBMs: How to Turn Any Black Box into a Concept Bottleneck Model](https://arxiv.org/pdf/2405.16508)
 - **we might need to use this**
+- necessitate training a new model from the beginning, consuming significant resources and failing to utilize already trained large models.
+To address this issue, we introduce “AnyCBM”, a method that transforms any existing trained model into a Concept Bottleneck Model with minimal impact on computational resources

 ### [Driving through the Concept Gridlock: Unraveling Explainability Bottlenecks in Automated Driving](https://openaccess.thecvf.com/content/WACV2024/papers/Echterhoff_Driving_Through_the_Concept_Gridlock_Unraveling_Explainability_Bottlenecks_in_Automated_WACV_2024_paper.pdf)